-Hyperbaric oxygen therapy involves breathing pure oxygen in a pressurized room or tube.
-Hyperbaric oxygen therapy is a well-established treatment for decompression sickness, a hazard of scuba diving.
-Other conditions treated with hyperbaric oxygen therapy include serious infections, bubbles of air in your blood vessels, and wounds that won't heal as a result of diabetes or radiation injury.
+Hyperbaric oxygen therapy involves breathing pure oxygen in a pressurized environment.
+Hyperbaric oxygen therapy is a well-established treatment for decompression sickness, a potential risk of scuba diving.
+Other conditions treated with hyperbaric oxygen therapy include:

-In a hyperbaric oxygen therapy chamber, the air pressure is increased to three times higher than normal air pressure.
-Under these conditions, your lungs can gather more oxygen than would be possible breathing pure oxygen at normal air pressure.
+In a hyperbaric oxygen therapy chamber, the air pressure is increased 2 to 3 times higher than normal air pressure.
+Under these conditions, your lungs can gather much more oxygen than would be possible breathing pure oxygen at normal air pressure.

-Your blood carries this oxygen throughout your body.
-This helps fight bacteria and stimulate the release of substances called growth factors and stem cells, which promote healing.
+This extra oxygen helps fight bacteria.
+It also triggers the release of substances called growth factors and stem cells, which promote healing.

 Your body's tissues need an adequate supply of oxygen to function.
 When tissue is injured, it requires even more oxygen to survive.
 Hyperbaric oxygen therapy increases the amount of oxygen your blood can carry.
-An increase in blood oxygen temporarily restores normal levels of blood gases and tissue function to promote healing and fight infection.
+With repeated treatments, the temporary extra high oxygen levels encourage normal tissue oxygen levels, even after the therapy is completed.

 Hyperbaric oxygen therapy is used to treat several medical conditions.
 And medical institutions use it in different ways.
-Your doctor may suggest hyperbaric oxygen therapy if you have one of the following conditions:
+Your health care provider may suggest hyperbaric oxygen therapy if you have one of the following conditions: